dargueta/disko/README.rst

 * ✔: Supported
 * ⚠: Conditionally supported, depends on an API function I haven't settled on yet.
-* ✘: Doesn't make sense for this, implemented as a no-op
+* ✘: Doesn't make sense for this, so the function wasn't implemented.

 ========= ======= ======
 Function  Support Notes